-We believe our dermal sheath cup (DSC) cell therapy offers several advantages over current hair loss solutions.
+The Company believes its dermal sheath cup (DSC) cell therapy offers several advantages over current hair loss solutions.
 The current gold standard in hair loss treatment is hair transplant surgery which requires the surgical removal of a prominent band of hair-bearing scalp or multiple micro-biopsies from the back of the head.
 This band of resected tissue or biopsies are then dissected into hair follicles consisting of one to three hairs which are then implanted into balding areas on the scalp.
 Often a number of similar procedures are required to achieve the desired result and the patient is limited by the number of hairs that can be redistributed.
 In contrast, RCH-01 involves the extraction of as few as 20 hair follicles from the back of the patient's scalp where healthy cycling hair follicles reside.
-We believe these cells are responsible for the continued health of the hair follicle and the normal cycling of the hair fiber DSC cells are isolated from the hair follicles and are then replicated in culture at a cGMP compliant facility utilizing our proprietary cellular replication process, and are then reintroduced back into balding areas on a patient's scalp.
+The Company believes these cells are responsible for the continued health of the hair follicle and the normal cycling of the hair fiber.
+DSC cells are isolated from the hair follicles and are then replicated in culture at a cGMP compliant facility utilizing the Company's proprietary cellular replication process, and are then reintroduced back into balding areas on a patient's scalp.
 The implanted cells are expected to rejuvenate damaged quiescent hair follicles leading to the growth of new healthy hair fibers.
 The anticipated long-term result of RCH-01 injections is the restoration and maintenance of a patient's hair.

-Phase I Clinical Trial
+Phase I Clinical Trial (Europe)

-The primary protocol objective of the study was to assess the local (at treatment sites) safety profile of injections of autologous DSC cells at six months post-injection compared to placebo.
-Secondary protocol objectives were to assess systemic (overall) safety and efficacy (hair growth at treatment sites) at six months post-injection and local safety at 24 months post-injection.
-The six-month interim analysis was designed to provide us with safety information to support the regulatory filing for a phase II clinical trial.
-The six-month interim analysis results support the continued development of DSC cells for the treatment of androgenetic alopecia.
-Participants of the phase I clinical trial are being followed for five years.
+The primary protocol objective of the study was to assess the local (at treatment sites) safety profile of injections of autologous DSC cells at nine-months post-injection compared to placebo.
+Secondary protocol objectives were to assess systemic (overall) safety and efficacy (hair growth at treatment sites) at nine-month post-injection and local safety at 24-months post-injection.
+The nine-month interim analysis was designed to provide us with safety information to support the regulatory filing for a phase II clinical trial.
+The nine-month interim analysis results support the continued development of DSC cells for the treatment of androgenetic alopecia.
+Participants of the phase I clinical trial were followed for five years.
 The primary objective of the study was to provide long-term safety profile of injections of cultured DSC cells five years after injection compared to control.
+This objective was met with an announcement of the final data from this trial in Q1 2017.
+In addition to establishing safety of the product through five years of follow-up, the data announcement also included several successful data measurements related to increased hair density and stabilization of hair loss through the initial 24 months in which these measurements were taken.